marxin/texi2rst-generated/sphinx/gccint/source-tree-structure-and-build-system/the-gcc-subdirectory/anatomy-of-a-language-front-end.rst

   suffixes for that language.

 * Preferably testsuites, which may be under :samp:`gcc/testsuite` or runtime library directories.

-FIXME: document somewhere how to write testsuite harnesses.
+  .. todo:: document somewhere how to write testsuite harnesses

 * Probably a runtime library for the language, outside the :samp:`gcc` directory.

-FIXME: document this further.
+  .. todo:: document this further

 * Details of the directories of any runtime libraries in :samp:`gcc/doc/sourcebuild.texi`.